drewburlingame/GitTools/BbGit/readme.md

 After building/downloading bbgit, add the .exe to your path for easy use anywhere.

-## Configuring existing repositories
-BbGit stores configs and caches within each repository directory, within a .bbgit folder.
-Add this to your .gitignore file Use the `BbGit repo-config update-all-configs` command to update existing repositories

-Use `BbGit config-repo local-configs-clear` from the root folder to remove the folders from all repos

 # Usage
 Type `-h` with any command and sub-command to see the options available.